KEY FINDINGS

 occurs in concentrated hotspot areas, in which Christian converts are

-the group that is mostly affected along with other residential Christians.
+the group that is mostly affected along with other residential Christians. - We identified four areas of life where Christians are most

 affected.
 These are church life, education, politics and the workplace.